Frequently Asked Questions

 I am all for widening my circle of friends.
 Tell me more.

 Archery is a sport that can be enjoyed by anyone, it can cross generations within a family and it can bring an organisation’s staff together on one level.
-Taking a family (mother and son) as an example: Both mother and son will progress through the beginners course together and start meeting other club members from both the senior and junior section of the club.
+Taking a family (mother and son) as an example both mother and son will progress through the beginners course together and start meeting other club members from both the senior and junior sections of the club.
 Following completion of the course, the mother will often move on to shoot with other adults and make friends on and behind the line and likewise the son in the juniors section.
 However, everyone shoots on the same line and the bosses (targets) are often set out at mixed distances along the line so whilst the two sections are clearly defined by age groups, everyone mixes, talks and makes friends – it is hard not too!

 All organisations and businesses are made up of a multi-tiered hierarchy and more often these days the organisation can be split across a geographic area.
 Like bowling and the office party, archery can be used to bring groups of people together in a relaxed environment and introduce some elements of challenge and competitiveness.
 However, unlike bowling or the office party archery it is not something that non-archers participate in regularly and for this reason it really does break down that multi-tiered hierarchy and level the playing field, regardless of status or ability.